diogoftm/OTKeys/README.md

 - [Quantum oblivious transfer: a short review](https://www.mdpi.com/1099-4300/24/7/945)
 - [Generation and Distribution of Quantum Oblivious Keys for Secure Multiparty Computation](https://www.mdpi.com/2076-3417/10/12/4080)

-In the `main` fork there's the version of the protocol that uses oblivious key retrieved from a quantum Key Management System (KMS) following the [ETSI QKD 014](https://www.etsi.org/deliver/etsi_gs/QKD/001_099/014/01.01.01_60/gs_qkd014v010101p.pdf) standard.
+In the `main` branch there's the version of the protocol that uses oblivious key retrieved from a quantum Key Management System (KMS) following the [ETSI QKD 004](https://www.etsi.org/deliver/etsi_gs/QKD/001_099/014/01.01.01_60/gs_qkd014v010101p.pdf) standard.

+In the `etsi_004` brach there's the version of the protocol that uses oblivious key retrieved from a quantum Key Management System (KMS) following the [ETSI QKD 004](https://www.etsi.org/deliver/etsi_gs/QKD/001_099/004/02.01.01_60/gs_qkd004v020101p.pdf) standard from [this](https://forge.etsi.org/rep/qkd/gs004-app-int/-/tree/edition3?ref_type=heads) reference implementation.

 In `simulated_ok_gen` a version using a local key generator simulator can be found.